15th Annual Perspectives:

 PERSPECTIVES is once again listed in the Top 20 Events© by Southeast Tourism Society

-OCAF's Annual PERSPECTIVES pottery event is one of the premier and largest pottery events in the region.
-Showcasing the works of 50 Georgia potters the event features 3 exhibits as well as a sales venue offering over 5000 pieces of original, hand-made pottery.
-PERSPECTIVES also offers workshops, demonstartions, and tours of local potters' studios.
-More information on 2015 PERSPECTIVES events available below.
+OCAF's Annual Perspectives: Georgia Pottery Invitational pottery event is one of the premier and largest pottery events in the region.
+Showcasing the works of 50 Georgia potters the event features 3 exhibits as well as a sales venue offering over 7,000 pieces of original, hand-made pottery.
+Perspectives also offers workshops, demonstartions, and tours of local potters' studios.
+More information on 2017 Perspectives events available below.

 2017 SCHEDULE OF EVENTS